 By KBB.com Editors

-The once-robust Isuzu lineup is down to just two models: The Ascender SUV and the i-Series pickup truck.
-Although the i-Series shares a common platform with the Chevrolet Colorado and GMC Canyon, it offers a superior powertrain warranty at no extra cost (seven-years/75,000 miles vs. three-years/36,000 miles).
+The once-robust Isuzu lineup is down to just two models: The Ascender SUV and the 2008 i-Series pickup truck.
+Although the i-Series shares a common platform with the Chevrolet Colorado and GMC Canyon, it offers a better powertrain warranty for those who don't put a lot of annual miles on their vehicles and tend to keep them for a longer time (seven-years/75,000 miles vs. five-years/100,000 miles).
 The tough little i-290 and i-370 are among the few remaining small trucks that can rightfully call themselves compacts, giving them an advantage in both maneuverability and fuel efficiency over their ever-larger rivals.
 If you're not looking to tow heavy loads nor require copious amounts of passenger space, the i-Series trucks make a great choice.

-If you're looking for a rugged compact pickup offering good fuel economy and a great powertrain warranty, the i-Series should be near the top of your shopping list.
+If you're looking for a rugged compact pickup offering good fuel economy and a great powertrain warranty, the 2008 Isuzu i-Series should be near the top of your shopping list.

 If you're looking for a four-cylinder regular cab pickup with four-wheel drive, Isuzu doesn't make one.
 Those shopping for a crew cab pickup offering a V6 or V8 engine or a six-foot bed will also have to look elsewhere.